 In some instances, radiation treatment may be combined with other modalities,2,11 particularly for tumors that cannot be surgically removed.2 In one study, dogs with cutaneous mast cell tumors that could not be removed surgically were treated with radiation as well as toceranib and prednisone.
 Over 50% of the dogs showed a complete response to this protocol, and the average time of tumor stabilization was around one year.23

 While some biological response modifiers or immunostimulants have been investigated in a research setting, results are mixed, and none are commercially available for use at this time.8,12,13

 No vaccine targeting mast cell tumors is available at this time.4

-Feeding dogs with cancer a high-quality, balanced, and varied diet that meets all their energy and nutritional needs is important.
+It is important to feed dogs with cancer a high-quality, balanced, and varied diet that meets all their energy and nutritional needs.
 Always discuss any diet changes with your veterinarian to determine the best plan for your pet.

 Discuss all supplements with your veterinarian before giving them to your pet.

 Another technique under study is injecting a hypotonic solution into the tumor.
 This has been shown to decrease the size of small tumors as well as to help decrease the likelihood of tumor reoccurrence at surgery sites.4

 What the End Looks Like for Dogs with Mast Cell Tumors

 Since some mast cell tumors can have a high rate of recurrence or metastasis, they should all be treated with respect.
 Low-grade tumors tend to carry a good prognosis, but high-grade tumors have a much shorter survival time.

 Dogs may succumb to problems with localized tumors such as ulceration or infection, paraneoplastic issues such as gastrointestinal ulcers or anaphylaxis due to massive histamine release, or the spread of the tumor to other organs, including the lungs and liver.